 The school day runs from 8:45am to 3:15pm.
 Located in the Tredworth area of Gloucester, the school is well-served by public transport.
 Many students travel by bus from across Gloucester, Stroud, and the Forest of Dean.
 There is no on-site parking for parents, so drop-off requires planning.

 A-level Performance Gap.
-While GCSE results are strong (top 13% in England), A-level results currently sit below the England average.
-Families looking for a consistent academic trajectory from Year 7 to Year 13 should weigh this data carefully when considering the Sixth Form.
+While GCSE results are strong, with the school ranked 383rd out of 3,895 for GCSE academic outcomes, A-level results are more moderate, ranked 1,104th out of 2,549 with 50% of grades at A*-B. Families looking for a consistent academic trajectory from Year 7 to Year 13 should weigh this data carefully when considering the Sixth Form.

 Intense Competition.
 With over three applicants for every place, entry is far from guaranteed even for able children.
 The 11+ process brings pressure, and families must be prepared for the reality of the selection process.